Lars Jorgensen

 Lars Ploug Jorgensen (born September 1, 1970) is an American former Olympic swimmer who competed for the University of Tennessee and was a college coach at the University of Kentucky.
-In April 2024 the US Center for SafeSport suspended him temporarily for allegations of misconduct.
+In October 2025, the U.S. Center for SafeSport ruled Jorgensen permanently ineligible from coaching due to sexual misconduct.

 Early life

 Born into a swimming family on November 1, 1970, in San Diego, California, Jorgensen swam at Mission Viejo High School in Mission Viejo, California and then transferred and swam for Mount Carmel High School in San Diego where he was trained by Coach Steve Eisler.
 Both schools had strong swimming traditions, as Mission Viejo had been a National Champion, and Mount Carmel had enjoyed five county titles and two runner-up finishes by 1987.
 In San Diego, Lars also swam for the Blue Fins Swim Team coached by his father Niels Jorgensen.
 He swam in college for the University of Tennessee ('94), where he was coached by John Trembley.